Everyone should be investing. We will show you where to invest $100, $1000, or $10,000.

 Invest In Yourself

 Okay, it sounds corny but if you have an extra $1000, investing yourself is not the worst thing you could do with it.
 If there is a class that would help you advance in your current job or an additional certification you could get that would increase your salary, that’s a great way to spend money.
-Have you wanted to start a side business?
-Take that $1000 and get started.

 Where To Invest $10,000